Kurento/kurento/source/Architecture.rst

 --------------------------

-The Stream Oriented GE, as most multimedia communication technologies out threre, is built upon two concepts that are key to all interactive communication systems:
+The Stream Oriented GE, as most multimedia communication technologies out there, is built upon two concepts that are key to all interactive communication systems:

+    **Signalling Plane**
--  **Signaling Plane**.
-Module in charge of the management of communications, that is, it provides functions for media negotiation, QoS parametrization, call establishment, user registration, user presence, etc.
+        The parts of the system in charge of the management of communications, that is, the modules provides functions for media negotiation, QoS parametrization, call establishment, user registration, user presence, etc. are conceived as forming part of the :term:`Signalling Plane`.
--  **Media Plane**.
-Module in charge of the media itself.
-So, functionalities such as media transport, media encoding/decoding and media processing are part of it.
+    **Media Plane**
+        Functionalities such as media transport, media encoding/decoding and media processing make the :term:`Media Plane`, which takes care of the handling of media.
+The distinction comes from the telephony differentiation between the handling of voice and the handling of meta-information such as tone, billing, etc.

 Media elements and media pipelines
 ----------------------------------